The country

 According to human rights groups, the election process in the South American country was marred by arrests of opposition members, arbitrary disqualifications of opposition candidates, and efforts to further restrict civil rights.
 According to media reports, the Venezuelan government allowed only 69,000 of the nearly 5 million voting-age Venezuelans who had fled or migrated abroad to cast ballots in an effort to limit voter turnout.

-A United Nations Human Rights Council Fact-Finding Mission has reported documented human rights abuses attributed to the Maduro government, including torture, extrajudicial killings, forced disappearances, and detentions without due process.
-In its latest report, released September 2023, the UN Fact-Finding Mission found that gross human rights violations continue to occur in the South American country.
+A United Nations Fact-Finding Mission of the Human Rights Council has documented human rights abuses attributed to the Maduro government, including torture, extrajudicial killings, forced disappearances, and detentions without due process.
+The UN Fact-Finding Mission's latest report found that gross human rights violations continue to occur in Venezuela.

 In November 2021, the prosecutor of the International Criminal Court (ICC) announced his decision to open an investigation into possible crimes against humanity committed in the country.
 In June 2023, ICC judges authorized the reopening of the investigation into alleged crimes against humanity in the country.